SuriRathod/F1-Prediction-Game/README.md

 I'm still trying to work on this on the side, me and my friend do play this game and maintain an excel sheet.
 I thought of creating something simple that works and thus get started here as well.
 Please feel free to provide any suggestions and recommendations.

+I'm trying to make this work for sprint as well as main races - random driver remains common across that weekend.

 # Formula 1 Prediction Game

 ## Overview